voxel51/api-py/examples.md

 Example uses of the Python Client Library to run analytics in the cloud on the Voxel51 Vision Services Platform.

-All of the following examples assume that you have activiated a valid API token either by setting the `VOXEL51_API_TOKEN` environment variable in your shell or permanently activating it via `voxel51.auth.activate_token()`.
+All of the following examples assume that you have activated a valid API token either by setting the `VOXEL51_API_TOKEN` environment variable in your shell or permanently activating it via `voxel51.auth.activate_token()`.